Shopify SEO: Best Practices for Your Store

 Off-page SEO for your Shopify store

 Link building is at the core of Off-page SEO.
 Backlinks are used to build authority around a certain brand.
 This results in search engines rewarding their efforts and ranking their website and content higher.
 In the link-building practice, there are known three types of backlinks – natural, manually built, and self-created.
 Natural links are considered those that are used in a non-promotional way.
 For example, one is writing an article and links back to Wikipedia or other sources relevant to the topic.
 Manually built backlinks are those acquired through link-building activities.
 An example of a manually built backlink would be getting your customers to write a review about your products and link to them.
-In the end, self-created backlinks are those built by the company’s marketing team itself.
-In this category belong backlinks added in mentions in forums, online directories, guest blogs, or else.
+Self-created backlinks are those created by the company’s marketing team, like mentions on forums, online directories, or guest blogs.
+It is important to note, however, that links from low-authority sources can harm your SEO strategy.
+Therefore, it is necessary to avoid link building from spammy websites or PBNs (Private Blog Networks), as this can damage your website’s reputation and rankings.

 As a dropshipper with a Shopify store, you should seek to acquire all three types of backlinks for your online store.
 Your store’s domain authority (DA) will surely grow as the number of your backlinks grows.
 But remember, link building is powerful as long as you practice it properly.
-You need to identify the appropriate link-building opportunities for your store and products and develop a strategy.
-During this process, you should select relevant and trustworthy websites within your niche with a powerful domain authority to obtain links from.
+You need to identify the appropriate link-building opportunities for your store and products and develop an effective strategy with the help of the best link building tools available.
+During this process, you should also select relevant and trustworthy websites within your niche with a powerful domain authority to obtain links from.

 (Unlinked) brand mentions